Citation, DOI & article data

 - venous distension sign: rounding of the cross-section of the dural venous sinuses

 - prominence of inferior intercavernous sinuses is not a sensitive or specific finding; however, it is important to recognize that in cases of SIH, should not be mistaken for a pituitary lesion 14

 - intracranial venous thrombosis is a well-recognized, albeit uncommon, complication and may involve the cortical veins and/or dural venous sinuses 19

 - quantitative signs

-Identifying the site of CSF leakage can, especially in spontaneous cases, be challenging, and embarking upon imaging can be daunting as the leak can be located anywhere along the neuraxis and leaks can vary dramatically in their rate ranging from large volume rapid leaks to slow leaks to intermittent / inapparent leaks.
-As a result, no single examination is guaranteed to confirm and localise the abnormality.
+Identifying the site of CSF leakage can be challenging, especially in spontaneous cases, and embarking upon imaging can be daunting, as the leak can be located anywhere along the neuraxis and leaks can vary dramatically in their rate ranging from large volume rapid leaks to slow leaks to intermittent/inapparent leaks.
+As a result, no single examination is guaranteed to confirm and localize the abnormality.

 - MRI of the brain with contrast